Park update: the High Line between 30th St. and 10th Ave. and 34th St. is closed due to snow and ice. The rest of the park is open.

 In warm months, vines cascade over the railings here to form a lush curtain visible to passers-by.
 On the street below is the red brick building of the Meatpacking District’s last operating meatpacking plant, and the dramatic glass hotel, The Standard High Line, is directly north.

-Every evening starting at dusk in this semi-enclosed passed, you can find an outdoor video program, High Line Channel 14, which shows art videos, historic works, new productions, and curated series.
+Every evening starting at dusk in this semi-enclosed passage, you can find an outdoor video program, High Line Channel 14, which shows art videos, historic works, new productions, and curated series.

 When the High Line was still an empty railroad track, water would accumulate at this spot naturally—that’s why the designers planned the subtle water feature here.
 It’s a family favorite during warmer months, a place for both children and children-at-heart to dip their toes.